 - Tarp or outside space to catch any spills

 We decided to write PATIO DADDIO on it (one of his nicknames by our daughter is Daddio).
-While the kids napped I cut out pieces of tape to make the letters and stuck them firmly onto the apron.
-And, of course, forgot to take a photo (I promise, I'll get better at that).
+I prepped the apron by cutting out pieces of tape to make the letters and stuck them firmly onto the apron.

-When they woke up, we got started.
 Miss M was two and a half and Mr M was less than a year old when we did this.
 He didn't have much interest but she was all over it.
 She "smocked up" and started smearing paint over the letters.
-I helped smooth it out so there were big gobs that wouldn't dry but let her take the lead.
-She decided she wanted to add some stamps at some point so I let her get her ink pad and lady bug stamp to man it up a little. :-) I tried to draw some mustard and ketchup bottles on the pockets, but clearly I'm not an artist.
+I helped smooth it out so there weren't big gobs that wouldn't dry, but otherwise let her take the lead.
+I tried to paint some mustard and ketchup bottles on the pockets, but clearly I'm not an artist.

 Once she was satisfied that it was done we hung it in a secret spot to dry thoroughly which took a day or two.